jaredh159/msf-zoe-sites/readme.md

 https://dash.cloudflare.com/4927bfdc7fcb7265c45b69b977d6bb4a/home/domains

 To deploy, run `just deploy`, but changes will lag behind CF cache.
+You can manually purge it from the CF dashboard.

 ## add teaching